michelp/glaph/README.md

-# glaph: Generics Library for GraphBLAS
+# glaph: (G)enerics (L)ibrary for Gr(aph)BLAS

 glaph is an include-only C library of macros and inline functions that make working with the GraphBLAS API less C like and more "Python like".
-Just copy the header files into your project and do:
+Just copy the header files directory into your project and do:

-    #include "glaph.h"
+    #include "glaph/glaph.h"

 ## So what's so funny